 Psychology is by no means a monolith.
 There are many different types of psychology out there, and it's interesting to learn about them.
 Whether you need to talk to a psychologist, or you want to have a degree in psychology, it's worth noting the differences.
 Today, we will be looking at clinical psychology and counseling psychology.
 What are the differences between the two?
 In this post, we will explain all about them.

 It's easy to see why some people would be confused when it comes to the difference between counseling and clinical psychology.
-This is because they share quite a few similarities with each other.
 Both of them involve psychotherapy, which involves treating mental disorders through mental techniques rather than, or in addition to taking medicine.

 To find the differences between the two professions, we should look at the names and their origins.